RX-6 VLF E-Field ReceiverContents

 The upward swing of the RX-6 noise curve below 5kHz may be able to be improved by raising the value of the bias resistor R1.
 It's on the list to try, anyway.

-The slight upward tilt of the VLF spectrum above 23kHz in this graph is an artifact of the sound card I am currently using, and not from the receiver itself.
+The slight upward tilt of the VLF spectrum above 23kHz in this graph was an artifact of the sound card I was using (Sound Blaster!), and not from the receiver itself.

 Average current consumption for RX-6 is relatively low, around 12-15ma, with upward spikes during sferics and other activity.

 Getting The Received Signal Somewhere Useful.
 Getting the VLF signal from an RX-6 to the PCs I'm using for processing the signal proved to be one of the single biggest challenges I faced.
 While it sounds relatively straight forward, like stringing some coax or twisted pair from point A to point B, there are a number of issues that adversely effect the quality of the signal and the performance of the receiver.